pgsonic/Caspar-html5/README.md

 # Caspar Html5 Templates
-#### Html Templates for CasparCG Server to facilitate institutional and program relates graph overlay for TV channel transmissions.
+#### Html Templates for CasparCG Server to facilitate institutional and program related graph overlay for TV channel transmissions.
 --------

 ## Technologies Used